 Barbara Brittingham (Chair)

-President of the Commission, New England Commission of Higher Education
+President Emerita, New England Commission of Higher Education

-Barbara Brittingham is President of the Commission of the New England Commission of Higher Education (NECHE) in Massachusetts.
+Dr. Brittingham is President Emerita of the New England Commission of Higher Education (NECHE) in Massachusetts, the institutional accreditor for 221 institutions in the six New England states and 12 in other countries.

 Managing Director, Irish Business Training Ltd